1. FC Kaiserslautern: 1996–2004

-The club started the 2003–04 season under the burden of a three-point penalty imposed by the German Football Association for its financial misdeeds.
-After a faltering start to the season, Gerets was fired and replaced by Kurt Jara.
-Jara was unpopular with the FCK faithful for his defensive football philosophy, but with him at the helm, the club had a safe season.
-Jara, however, quit the position before the season ended, citing irreconcilable differences with club management.
+At the start of the 2003–04 season, the club received a three-point penalty imposed by the German Football Association for financial misconduct.
+Gerets was fired and replaced by Kurt Jara.
+Jara was unpopular with the FCK faithful for his defensive football philosophy.
+Jara quit the position before the season ended, citing irreconcilable differences with club management.

 2005–present

-In 2005, Michael Henke, who served as long-time assistant to Germany's most successful coach Ottmar Hitzfeld, became coach.
-FCK was initially successful, but then suffered a string of reverses and crashed to the bottom of the table.
+In 2005, Michael Henke, who had served as long-time assistant to Ottmar Hitzfeld, became coach.
+FCK was initially successful, but later returned to bottom of the table.
 Henke was fired, and FCK alumnus Wolfgang Wolf took up the trainer's role.
-Wolf brought in many young, home-grown players, but despite winning over fans and experts alike, the 2005–06 season ended in failure as FCK was once again relegated to the 2.
-Bundesliga after a nine-year stay at the top flight.
+Wolf brought in many young, home-grown players, but at the end of the 2005–06 season, FCK were once again relegated to the 2.
+Bundesliga after a nine-year stay in the top flight.
 They finished the 2006–07 season in sixth place in the 2.
 Bundesliga, seven points out of the promotion places.

 On 20 May 2007, the club announced the Norwegian manager Kjetil Rekdal, formerly with Belgian side Lierse, as their new head coach.
-Rekdal took over the reins on 1 July.
-Due to very bad results (the club being in 16th place in the standings with only three wins in 19 games), Rekdal was sacked and replaced by Milan Šašić in February 2008.
-In April 2008, the club hired Stefan Kuntz as chairman, and with new leadership at the helm, managed to save themselves from relegation to the new 3.
+Rekdal took over on 1 July.
+After only three wins in 19 games, the club was in 16th place and Rekdal was sacked and replaced by Milan Šašić in February 2008.
+In April 2008, the club hired Stefan Kuntz as chairman, and with new leadership they saved themselves from relegation to the new 3.
 Liga with a win over already promoted 1.
 FC Köln on the final day of the 2007–08 season.

-Šašić lasted almost the entire 2008–09 season but was dismissed on 4 May 2009 after run of poor results in the second half of the season, and three days after a 1–5 defeat by Hansa Rostock.
-Alois Schwartz was named interim coach and he managed the club to a seventh-place finish on the season.
+Šašić lasted almost the entire 2008–09 season, but was dismissed on 4 May 2009 after a run of poor results in the second half of the season, and three days after a 1–5 defeat by Hansa Rostock.
+Alois Schwartz was named interim coach, and he managed the club to a seventh-place finish on the season.
 The club eventually hired Marco Kurz as head coach.